GorayaU/Game-engines/README.md

-# In-Lab Assignment 2
+# In-Lab Assignment 3

 ### Name:
 Udeyveer Goraya 100918410

 ### Project:
-In this game the goal is to move around and kill the enemy spheres that spawn at random locations on the grid, you can move around using the controlls
+In this game the goal is to move around and kill the enemy cubes that spawn at random locations on the grid, you can move around using the controlls
 A - left
 S - Down
 D - Right